The Healing of the Lame Man:

 (Read John 5:10-15)

-The healing of the lame man on Sabbath is significant.
+The healing of the lame man happened on Sabbath is significant.
 It was a weekly day designated for rest (Ex 20:8-11).
 It shows that Jesus has authority over Sabbath.
-Only though Jesus' mercy and grace we can enter into true Sabbath rest.
+Only through Jesus' mercy and grace we can enter into true Sabbath rest God has promised.
 All our efforts to save us are futile.
-This man's greatest need was not a healed leg but was salvation of his soul.
+This man's greatest need was not a healed leg but was the salvation of his soul.
 The healed man immediately ran into opposition.
 The Jewish leaders became very upset because the man was healed on Sabbath.
 The man did not know who healed him.
 Jesus met the man in the temple and said to him “Sin no more".
-He was called to live in response to the mercy of the perfect Savior.
-He was perfectly forgiven yet he has to wait to experience sinless perfection in eternity.
+He was called to live a life that reflects God's mercy and grace.
+He was perfectly forgiven yet he was told not to sin that something worse may happen to him.
+Though we are forgiven now the sinless perfection is yet to come in eternity.
 Believers should not take God's grace for granted and continue in sin.
 All who believes in Christ are new creation (2 Cor 5:17).
-God sets us apart to live a holy life.
-This is possible only through the power of the new life of the indwelling Holy Spirit.
+God saved us to live a holy life.
+This is possible only through the power of the new life in Christ by the power of the indwelling Holy Spirit.
 When sin entered the world, God’s rest was broken.
-Jesus fulfilled the Law perfectly and his death put an end to the legal demands of the Law .
+Jesus fulfilled the Law perfectly and by his death put an end to the legal demands of the Law .
 Christ is able to give rest to all those who believe in Him (Mat 11:28).
 He sets us free from the burden of law by fulfilling the law.
 On the cross Jesus said, "It is finished" (John 19:30).
 He is the Lord of the Sabbath (Mark 2:28).
 Christ rose from the dead on Sunday.
 From earliest days of the church, most Christians observed Sunday as the Lord's day.
 It is not Christian Sabbath day but a day of remembrance of Christ's death and resurrection.
-It is a day to rejoice, reflect upon Christ and worship God.
+It is a day to rejoice and to reflect upon Christ in worship.
 Look to Jesus to find rest from all your anxieties and fears.

 Jesus is God: